 Remediation of Condemn Oil Polluted Loamy Soil Using Azadirachta Indica (Neem)

-Year : 2024 | Volume :01 | Issue : 01 | Page : –
+Year : 2024 | Volume : 01 | Issue : 01 | Page : 21 27

 By

-Wecheonwu Bright Chinyeze
+Wecheonwu Bright Chinyeze,

-Nwachukwu Kizito Chibuike
+• Nwachukwu Kizito Chibuike,

-1. Lecturer Madonna University, Rivers State, Nigeria
+1. Lecturer, Department of Chemical Engineering, Madonna University, Rivers State, Nigeria

-2. Lecturer Madonna University, Rivers State, Nigeria
+2. Lecturer, Department of Chemical Engineering, Madonna University, Rivers State, Nigeria

 Abstract